chuanfuyap/chuanfuyap.github.io/_posts/2021-12-07-advent-code.md

 <a class="anchor" id="day8"></a>

 ### Day 8: Seven Segment Search
 So day 8, my goodness, this was tough, probably the most code I have ever written for a puzzle.
-But first the easy bit, part 1.
+But first the easy bit, part 1 which is just the numbers with unique length.

 ```python
 import numpy as np